Volumnia: Role in the play

-Volumnia first appears in Act one Scene three, with her daughter-in-law, Virgilia.
+Volumnia first appears in act 1, scene 3, with her daughter-in-law, Virgilia.
 Coriolanus recently joined the war against the Volscians, and while the two sit at home sewing, they discuss their fears about him.
 Virgilia is much more apprehensive of the war than Volumnia, who thinks it honourable to have a son so renowned in battle.
 She says she would rather he die in battle than avoid it in fear and shame.
 In violent and bloody terms, she describes to Virgilia what she envisions her son doing at that moment: leading the Roman troops forward and crushing the Volscian leader, Aufidius.
-She then praises her grandson for being like his father in love for war.
+She then praises her grandson, Martius, for being like his father in love for war.
 When Virgilia says that she will not go outside until Coriolanus comes home, she tries, unsuccessfully, to change her mind, saying that she should be proud of such a husband.

 Coriolanus returns in the first scene of the next act, and Volumnia, along with Virgilia and Menenius (a friend of Coriolanus) await him in Rome.
 She is overjoyed on reading of his deeds in battle in a letter he wrote her.
 When she hears that he received wounds, she says, "I thank the gods for't."
 She adds the wounds to the ones he received earlier, saying that he now has 27 wounds.
-When her son arrives she praises him for his great deeds, saying he has fulfilled all her wishes for him except one: that he be appointed a Roman consul.
+When her son arrives, she praises him for his great deeds, saying he has fulfilled all her wishes for him except one: that he be appointed a Roman consul.
 This wish is now easily within reach, she says, because his wounds will persuade the people to support him.